 Tilting a mattress up is never recommended because of the increased risk of SUDI.
 Health professionals and safe sleep organisations maintain that elevating the head of a cot does not improve reflux, and can increase the likelihood of baby slipping down under the bedding and covering baby's head.

 Safe bedding: Always remove pillows, duvets, loose bedding or fabric, lambswool, bumpers and soft toys from the cot, as they may cover baby's face and obstruct baby's breathing.
-A baby sleeping bag with a fitted neck, armholes, and without hoods is a safer alternative to blankets and sheets.
+A baby sleeping bag (or a swaddle bag for newborn babies) with a fitted neck, armholes, and without hoods is a safer alternative to blankets and sheets.

 Sleep baby in their own safe sleeping environment in the same room as an adult care-giver for the first 6 to 12 months